-While this most recent financing has provided the Company with liquidity to support its near-term goals, given its maturity date, the Company is still evaluating several different strategies to enhance its liquidity position.
+While these most recent financings have provided the Company with liquidity to support its near-term goals, given the December 31, 2023 maturity date of the April 2023 debt financing, the Company is still evaluating several different strategies to enhance its liquidity position.
 These strategies may include, but are not limited to, pursuing additional actions under the Company's business reorganization plan, and seeking additional financing from both the public and private markets through the issuance of equity or debt securities.
 The outcome of these matters cannot be predicted with any certainty at this time.
 If capital is not available to the Company when, and in the amounts needed, it could be required to delay, scale back, or abandon some of its operations, which could materially harm its business, financial condition and results of operations.

-Notwithstanding the foregoing, the Company has examined spending throughout its business and identified ways to drive efficiencies, eliminate unnecessary expense, and focus on the highest and best use of each dollar.
+Notwithstanding the foregoing, the Company has examined spending throughout its business and continues to identify ways to drive efficiencies, eliminate unnecessary expense, and focus on the highest and best use of each dollar.
 The Company has also sought to optimize its channel strategy and rationalize its customer and product portfolio to eliminate sales that detract from its profitability goals.
 The Company also anticipates reducing its inventory levels throughout 2023 which would be a near-term source of liquidity.

-The Company has prepared cash flow forecasts which indicate that based on its expected operating losses and cash consumption due to growth in working capital, it believes that absent an infusion of sufficient capital there is substantial doubt about its ability to continue as a going concern for twelve months after the date the condensed consolidated financial statements for the quarter ended March 31, 2023 are issued.
+The Company has prepared cash flow forecasts which indicate that based on its expected operating losses and cash consumption due to growth in working capital, it believes that absent an infusion of sufficient capital there is substantial doubt about its ability to continue as a going concern for twelve months after the date the condensed consolidated financial statements for the quarter ended June 30, 2023 are issued.
 The Company's plan includes the items noted above as well as securing external financing which may include raising debt or equity capital.
 These plans are not entirely within the Company's control including its ability to raise sufficient capital on favorable terms, if at all.